Anagabsoares/CoffeShop-Flask-React/README.md

 Follow instructions to install the latest version of python for your platform in the python docs

 Virtual Enviornment
 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
+This keeps your dependencies for each project separate and organized.
 Instructions for setting up a virual enviornment for your platform can be found in the python docs

 PIP Dependencies
 Once you have your virtual environment setup and running, install dependencies by naviging to the /backend directory and running: